oakfr/applied-science-handbook/growing-people/career-ladder-lead.md

+# Career ladder for the Applied Science Lead

 The goal of this document is to lay out a clear and simple career path for Applied Scientists Lead.
 We build this career path on the same premise as the Applied Scientist one: the gist of the career path is defined by the scale of your work, keeping in mind that your mission, at any level, is to impact customers in a significant and positive way.
 Each step in the ladder should correspond to a significant change in scale.

 We therefore build the career path on the same foundation as the scale of Applied Scientists.
 The career path of a lead differs from that of an IC, however, as we will see in the rest of this document.